William Perry Jackson

 William Perry Jackson (born January 1955) is an American serial killer who, together with two accomplices, killed five people during robberies in Washington and Oregon from May to August 1980.
-Convicted and sentenced to multiple life terms in separate trials, in addition to another sentence for escaping from prison, he is currently serving his sentences in an Oregon prison.
+Convicted and sentenced to multiple life terms in two separate trials, in addition to another sentence for escaping from prison, he is currently serving his sentences in an Oregon prison.

 Murders

 The first death linked to Jackson occurred on May 21, 1980, when he and 27-year-old accomplice Gary Allen Smith went to a kiosk in the Portland Transit Mall, where they beat up the janitor, 45-year-old Calvin Toran.
 After stealing $10 from him, they threw him in the back of their van and drove to Forest Park, where they stabbed him to death.
 On June 11, Jackson and Smith decided to break into a home in Vancouver, Washington occupied by 74-year-old Hazel Wilson.
 After prying the door open, the pair went inside and beat up the elderly woman until she was unable to get up.
 Jackson and Smith then ransacked the house, stole some valuables and promptly left.
 Wilson was found two days later by a concerned neighbor and driven to a local hospital, where she succumbed to her injuries on June 14.

 Jackson and Smith then started hitchhiking between Washington and Oregon, eventually finding themselves in Portland in early August.
 On August 5, they broke into the house of 59-year-old Julia Annabell Armstrong and proceeded to beat her to death before ransacking her home.
 Two days later, they were picked up by 18-year-old Michael Anthony Butler, who agreed to aid them in their crime spree.
 Later in the day, while searching for gas in Chehalis, Washington, the trio went inside the home of 78-year-old Theodore May, whom they proceeded to beat to death in his garage.
 They then stole some cash, other valuables and gas before returning to their car.

 On August 10, the trio were driving near Scholls, Oregon when they spotted 14-year-old Charmel Ulrich and 13-year-old Laurie Leach walking along a rural path.
 Jackson then convinced him to pull over, then he and Butler got out to talk to the girls.
 Suddenly, they shoved Ulrich inside the car but failed to capture Leach, who managed to escape.
 Smith then drove the car an isolated area near Rose Lodge, all the while Jackson and Butler raped Ulrich in the back seat.
 When they got there, they then forced her to make a phone call to Leach's mother through a telephone booth, and after she finished, Smith stabbed her to death.
 The body was then dumped in a remote wooded area east of Waldport.